Composite Density Calculator

 There are many cases where a formulator needs to hit a certain density target.
 For example, a company asked me to make them a golf grip formulation using fillers to increase the density to a value they specified.
 Most people mistakenly believe that it is possible to calculate the density of a composite by taking the weighted mean of the densities of the polymer and filler.
 That is not the case.
-A graph of composite density versus weight % filler is a curve (see diagram below), not a straight line and an equation is needed in order to calculate the correct density.
+A graph of composite density versus weight % filler is a curve (see diagram below), not a straight line, so an equation is needed in order to calculate the correct density.
+For convenience, this page contains a composite density calculator to help you in your formulation design work.

 As an example take 50 weight % filler with a density of 3 and 50 weight % of polymer with a density of 1 g/ml.
 You would expect the density of the composite to be (3+1)/2 which comes out to 2 g/ml.
 The actual density of that composite is 1.5 g/ml.
 What went wrong?
 The density and other properties of composites all depend on the volume %, not the weight %.

 Here is the tool allowing you to instantly see the density of any polymer and filler combination.
+Just select your plastic and filler from the drop-down menus.
+Find out more about the different functional fillers on this page.
 If you have requests for materials to add then please contact us.